chaostoolkit/chaostoolkit-documentation/sources/reference/api/journal.md

 This property is set when the action failed in an unforeseeable way and MUST be a JSON array or JSON string of the error trace.

+Rollbacks MUST NOT to be applied when the experiment status is `"interrupted"`.